Interpretation of Quasielastic Scattering Spectra of Probe Species in Complex Fluids: Discussion

 \section{Discussion}

-The primary objective of this paper was to correct a widespread literature error, namely the false belief that that $g^{(1s)}(q,t)$ can in general be used to determine the mean-square displacement of probes in complex fluids.
-The belief appears to have arisen from a misreading of Berne and Pecora's excellent monograph, Chapter 5, in which Berne and Pecora discuss the motions of monodisperse probe particles in simple Newtonian fluids by using the Langevin model.
-The spectra of monodisperse Langevin-model particles are without exception single exponentials.
-The calculation is correct, but does not refer to non-Newtonian fluids or polydisperse probe systems.
-Having corrected this error, I turn to several subsidiary points of misinterpretation.
+The primary objective of this paper was to correct a belief that that $g^{(1s)}(q,t)$ can in general be used to determine the mean-square displacement of probes in complex fluids.
+The belief appears to have arisen from a misreading of Chapter 5 of Berne and Pecora's excellent monograph, in which Berne and Pecora discuss the motions of monodisperse probe particles in simple Newtonian fluids under the Langevin model.
+The spectra of monodisperse Langevin-model particles are necessarily single exponentials.
+The calculation in Berne and Pecora is correct, but does not refer to non-Newtonian fluids or polydisperse scatterers.

-The functional form of $P(\Delta x, t)$ can be inferred, at least approximately, from the angular dependence of $g^{(1s)}(q,t)$, namely as seen in eq \ref{eq:g1sPDelta} the correlation function $g^{(1s)}(q,t)$ at fixed $t$ is the spatial Fourier transform of $P(\Delta x, t)$.
-If $g^{(1s)}(q,t)$ is determined sufficiently accurately over an adequate range of $q,$ an inverse spatial Fourier transform can take the experimenter back from $g^{(1s)}(q,t)$ to $P(\Delta x, t)$.
-To the author's knowledge, this inversion has only been done for the ubiquitous polystyrene spheres in distilled water, for which $g^{(1s)}$ is a simple exponential $\exp(- \Gamma t)$, while $\Gamma$ is found to be accurately linear in $q^{2}$, showing that $P(\Delta x, t)$ in this system has the Gaussian form of eq \ref{eq:gaussianform}.
-Measurements of the $q$-dependence of $g^{(1s)}$ for probes in complex fluids are less common, though note, e.~g., Streletzky and Phillies\cite{streletzky1998q}.
-These authors found spectra having multiple relaxational modes, some of which had relaxation rates that did not scale linearly in $q^{2}$, proving that the modes did not correspond to Gaussian displacement distribution functions.
+The actual functional form of $P(\Delta x, t)$ can be inferred, at least approximately, from the angular dependence of $g^{(1s)}(q,t)$.
+Eq \ref{eq:g1sPDelta} shows that the correlation function $g^{(1s)}(q,t)$ is the spatial Fourier transform of $P(\Delta x, t)$.
+If $g^{(1s)}(q,t)$ is determined sufficiently accurately over an adequate range of $q,$ an inverse spatial Fourier transform takes the experimenter back from $g^{(1s)}(q,t)$ to $P(\Delta x, t)$.
+To the author's knowledge, this inversion has only been done for the ubiquitous polystyrene spheres in distilled water, for which $g^{(1s)}$ is a simple exponential $\exp(- \Gamma t)$ with $\Gamma$ accurately linear in $q^{2}$. $P(\Delta x, t)$ in this system has the expected Gaussian form.
+Measurements of the $q$-dependence of $g^{(1s)}$ for probes in complex fluids are less common, though note, e.~g., Streletzky and Phillies\cite{streletzky1998q} on probes in hydroxypropylcellulose: water.
+Their solutions may be viewed as highly complex fluids with issues arising from among other things polydispersity, variations in substitution, a liquid-liquid crystal phase transition at larger concentration, and a pseudotheta transition with increasing temperature, not to mention that these solutions are viscous and viscoelastic.
+The probe spectra reflect the high complexity.
+These authors found spectra having multiple relaxational modes, some of which had relaxation rates that did not scale linearly in $q^{2}$, proving that these modes did not correspond to Gaussian displacement distribution functions.